syncfusion-content/winui-docs/winui/Chart/Axis.md

 **Visible**

-Visible option is used to display the edge labels (first and last label) irrespective of the auto interval calculation until zooming (i.e., in normal state)
+Visible option is used to display the edge labels (first and last label) irrespective of the auto interval calculation until zooming (i.e., in normal state).

 {% tabs %}